 Myron E. Bateman

-Myron was known as the nicest guy you would ever meet by all who knew him.
-He loved to make people laugh and was quite a jokester.
-His daughter fondly remembers the funny faces he would make.
+Myron was known as the nicest guy you could ever meet by all who knew him.
+He loved to make people laugh, and his daughter fondly remembers all the funny faces he would make.
 Myron passed away on June 24, 1975, and was buried in the Rose Hills Cemetery, Whittier, CA. He and Frances were happily married for 27 years.